 Money Market Funds

 These invest in short-term money-market debt securities (less than 1 year) like treasury bills, commercial paper, and bankers’ acceptances that are very low risk.
-They cater to investors who want to preserve their capital, park their investments in a short-term highly-liquid asset while earning higher interest rate than a savings account, save towards a short-term goal, or desire regular interest income.
+They cater to investors who want to preserve their capital, park their investments in a short-term highly-liquid asset while earning a higher interest rate than a savings account, save towards a short-term goal, or desire regular interest income.

 Money market funds are low-risk and expected returns are lower than for bond or equity funds.